andrewcanafe/project-sixth-sense/README.md

 ### To Build

 You will need to clone this repository then run some commands in the Makefile.
-Using a command window, navigate to an empty directory on your computer and run the following commands:
+Using a command window, navigate to an empty directory on your computer and run the following commands.
+Note that you will need 2 .env files and a .pem file to build the project, which can be obtained from the original developers.
+(However, these files are *TOP SECRET* and we probably won't give them to you.
+Sorry.)

 ```
 git clone https://github.com/cs188-software-design-security-w20/project-sixth-sense.git